EmotionLab/EmoRec-EEG/content/en/_index.md

 ## News

+2024/05/06: The rules regarding hyper-parameter tuing were specified and can be viewed on the Challenge page.

-2024/04/15: The full-paper format has been changed and is now allowed to contain unlimited references
+2024/04/15: The full-paper format has been changed and is now allowed to contain unlimited references.

 2024/03/28: We decided to exclude the AMIGOS and the DEAP datasets from the challenge because it was to difficult for potential participants to get access.